-The Loschwitz Bridge over the River Elbe in Dresden, commonly referred to as the “Blue Wonder”, is a masterpiece of engineering from Saxony, one of the 16 German states.
+The Loschwitz Bridge over the River Elbe in Dresden, commonly referred to as the “Blue Wonder”, is a masterpiece of engineering from Saxony, one of Germany’s 16 states.
 The bridge has formed a link between the Dresden districts of Loschwitz und Blasewitz since 1893.
-The clear span of 280 metres caused a world sensation when the it was built.
+The clear span of 280 metres caused a world sensation when it was built.
 Around 100 years later, Dresden was once again the showplace for a world premiere of Saxon engineering art.
 With the DATOGRAPH, the watchmaking brand A. Lange & Söhne presented a chronograph of hitherto unknown precision and aesthetic appeal.
-The successor to this model is now coming onto the market: the DATOGRAPH UP/DOWN.
+The successor to this model is now being introduced to the market: the DATOGRAPH UP/DOWN.

-For A. Lange & Söhne, this represents a welcome opportunity to show off this masterpiece with the other one, the “Blue Wonder”.
+For A. Lange & Söhne, this represents a welcome opportunity to show off this masterpiece with the other masterpiece, the “Blue Wonder”.

-In contrast, the number of individual parts in the DATOGRAPH UP/DOWN is known exactly: through the sapphire crystal case back, 451 components can be viewed, splendidly engraved, grinded and polished by hand.
+In contrast, the number of individual parts in the DATOGRAPH UP/DOWN is known exactly: through the sapphire crystal case back, 451 components can be viewed, splendidly engraved, ground and polished by hand.

 The appeal of the DATOGRAPH UP/DOWN lies in the new power reserve indication at 6 o’clock, which shows how much of the power reserve, now extended to 60 hours, is still available.
 Instant consecutive time measurements can be performed easily with its ingenious flyback mechanism.
 The equilateral triangle formed by the outsize date, minute hand and small seconds emphasises the aesthetic appeal of the chronograph and guarantees perfect legibility.